Ray Suarez: Career and publications

 Suarez began working at the campus radio station of New York University upon enrolling there as a student in 1974 and eventually became the station's news director.
 He subsequently moved to the university's newspaper.
-He later worked as a freelance reporter in London and Rome, and in 1981 his coverage of the attempted assassination of Pope John Paul II led to his being hired by CBS Radio.
+He later worked as a freelance reporter in London and Rome, and in 1981 his coverage of the attempted assassination of Pope John Paul II led to him being hired by CBS Radio.
 He was, in turn, hired by ABC and then CNN.

 He moved to Chicago in 1986 to become a general assignment reporter and substitute anchor for the NBC owned-and-operated WMAQ-TV, where he worked for 7 years.
 He then headed to Washington, DC, where he was hired by NPR to be the host of the daily news call-in program Talk of the Nation.

 He became a regular correspondent for the PBS NewsHour on October 4, 1999.
 Between 2009 and 2013, he was one of the program's rotating group of anchors.

 He is the author of four books.
 The most recent is "We Are Home: Becoming American in the 21st Century," published by Little, Brown in 2024.
 Other works include Latino Americans: The 500 Year Legacy That Shaped a Nation published by Penguin/Celebra in 2013.
 He is also the author of the 1999 book The Old Neighborhood: What We Lost in the Great Suburban Migration: 1966-1999, a social commentary on the causes of the destitution found in the inner city.
 In 2006, he authored The Holy Vote: The Politics of Faith in America, which examines the way Americans worship, how organized religion and politics intersect in America, and how this powerful collision is transforming the current and future American mind-set.
 The book is beginning to gather accolades for its timeliness and fair coverage from many sides of the issue.
 Suarez was a contributing editor for Si Magazine, a short-lived magazine depicting the Latino experience in the U.S.